uport-project/uport-transports/README.md

 [Introduction](#introduction) | [Quick Start](#quick-start) | [Modules](#modules) | [Development Guide](#development-guide)

-:bangbang: :warning: Transport modules rely on a spec change that is yet to be released in an external release of the mobile app.
-But it will be released soon and this message removed at that time.
-Until then, integrating the transport modules is not fully supported.
+:bangbang: :warning: Transport modules rely on a spec change that is yet to be released in the uPort mobile app.
+Until the new mobile app is released, integrating the transport modules is not fully supported.
+Once it is fully supported, we will remove this message.

 ## <a name="introduction"></a> Introduction